WeWork considering curbing Neumann's voting power to save IPO

 We Company co-founder Rebekah Neumann, Adam Neumann's wife who is the company's chief brand and impact officer, will pick his successor if he dies or is permanently disabled in the 10 years following the IPO, alongside two company board members.
 She will get to pick those board members if two people currently on the board, Bruce Dunlevie and Steven Langman, step down.

-Another possible change being considered is taking Rebekah Neumann out of this role, the FT report said.
+Another possible change being considered is taking Rebekah Neumann out of this role, the source added.

-We Company did not immediately respond to a Reuters request for comment.
+Despite receiving lukewarm interest in its shares, the We Company is pressing ahead with an initial public offering and may seek a valuation as low as $15 billion to $18 billion in its IPO, down from the $47 billion value it commanded in the last private fundraising round in January.

+The news on plans to curb Neumann's voting power was earlier reported by the Financial Times.

 var cont = `Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>